CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 Some modules, like ``aci_tenant``, are the root class and so would not need to pass any additional arguments to the method.

-The ``construct_url()`` method takes six optional arguments; the first five imitate the root class as described above and the rest are for child objects:
+The ``construct_url()`` method takes 6 optional arguments; the first 5 imitate the root class as described above and the rest are for child objects:

 * subclass_1 - A dictionary consisting of ``aci_class``, ``aci_rn``, ``target_filter``, and ``module_object`` keys